JoergHeseler/stl-validator-for-archivematica/README.md

 Files with no errors end with the filename `_valid` and should return error code **0** when validated with this script.
 However, all other files contain errors and should return error code **1** instead.

+You can view the error codes and detailed validation results in the Archivmatica frontend after starting a transfer by expanding the `▸ Microservice: Validation` section and clicking on the gear icon of `Job: Validate formats`.

 ## Dependencies

 [Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) was used to analyze, design, develop and test this script.